 Now you know the difference between a marketing deck and a sponsorship proposal and how important both are to your racing career and staying funded.
 I’ve got a few resources to get you moving in the right direction!

-First, I’ve got a whole, 10-week coaching program called FUELED AND FUNDED that goes over this exact process in easy-to-follow detail.
-The doors open this Fall, so head to the waitlist to pre-register NOW!
+First, I’ve got a whole, 9-week coaching program called FUELED AND FUNDED that goes over this exact process in easy-to-follow detail.
+The doors open next September, so head to the waitlist to pre-register and get a personalized discount code.

 Finally, if you’re looking for a marketing deck resource, I’ve got you covered!
 Download my free template and guide here.